-While they’re sometimes as fiddly as a worn out pinball machine, consumer type 2-way radios can save you.
+While they’re sometimes as fiddly as a worn out pinball machine (and make the same noises), consumer type 2-way radios can save your bacon.
 Indeed, I know of at least one avalanche taken life that could have been preserved by a simple “go right” spoken on a 2-way.

 Problem is, most of the consumer FRS two way radios out there are over featured and under engineered junk.
 Certain models can be pressed into heavy service as we did on Denali a few years ago and do so daily when we’re on backcountry skiing trips, and you can find limited offerings that are somewhat pro grade.
 But most are toys.
 (And yes, you can program FRS frequencies into a higher quality ham type unit, but while doing so works nicely, it is illegal and such radios can be expensive and over featured.)

 Thus, I wasn’t surprised to see Backcountry Access, the electronics geeks who pretty much invented the digital beacon, have come out with their own version of an FRS radio specifically for backcountry snowsports.

 Guiding idea of the Link is you have a small base unit that rides in your backpack or a jacket pocket.
 The base unit has a limited set of controls and a small LCD for changing presets and such, but no PTT button (push to talk) and no speaker or mic.
 Instead, the controls you use for communication are all on the speaker mic, attached to the base unit with a beefy coil cord and worn on your pack strap.

 Key points about Link FRS radio: